Skip to Content

 There are ways to store potatoes in winter.
 Gardeners can store potatoes in the ground outdoors, in a shed or outbuilding, under straw, or indoors.

-Before deciding, you need to consider the climate you live, in and how you plan to store them for the winter.
+Before deciding, consider your climate and how you plan to store them for the winter.
 If you live in an area with warm winters and cold summertime, you should not leave your potatoes outside because they will rot from exposure to insects during the warmer months; this would not happen if you store them indoors.

 Other Things Gardeners Should Know About Storing and Preserving Potatoes To Last Longer